zevyirmiyahu/Traffic-Light-Simulation/index.md

 # Traffic Light Simulation

 ## Description:
-This is a mini-project that allows a user to input 3 integer durations for light changing.
-The light durations are for traffic light #1 and specify how long a given light will remain on.
-Traffic light number 2 is then created and rendered to the screen and synchronizes in a way to ensure no two lights are ever green AND yellow at any one time.
-The purpose of this project was to build a mathematical and computer model that can easily simulate various intersections with differing time restrictions.
-The main class builds the main menu that takes user input, then creates an instance of Sync which creates 2 instances of TrafficLight and syncs their light mechanisms based on the user input.
+This mini-project creates and renders two synchronized traffic lights.
+The progam ensures that no two lights are ever green AND yellow at any one time.
+The user must define their desired light durations for the first traffic light.
+The program then creates a second traffic light with a specific schedule and runs both.
+The program renders the output to the screen for an added visual effect.
+The mathematical mapping for the second traffic light's durations is explained below.

 ## Mathematics:
 ![Math](https://zevyirmiyahu.github.io/images/TrafficLight_Images/TrafficLightMath.png)